Step 4: Full View

 Should Engineer B report Engineer A's misconduct to the licensing board while disclosing the competitive relationship, report without such disclosure, or refrain from reporting given the conflict of interest created by Engineer B's direct competitive stake in the outcome?

-Report With Competitive Relationship Disclosed Board's choice File an accurate, factually grounded report of Engineer A's misconduct with the licensing board while proactively disclosing to the board that Engineer B is a direct commercial competitor of Engineer A and that Engineer A is actively soliciting Firm X's clients, enabling the board to weigh the report's context appropriately.
+O1 File an accurate, factually grounded report of Engineer A's misconduct with the licensing board while proactively disclosing to the board that Engineer B is a direct commercial competitor of Engineer A and that Engineer A is actively soliciting Firm X's clients, enabling the board to weigh the report's context appropriately.
+Board's choice

 The engineering self-policing obligation establishes that Engineer B has a duty to report verified misconduct to the licensing authority as part of the profession's foundational self-policing norm, grounded in collective professional and public interest rather than individual reporter purity.
 The Competitive Peer Misconduct Reporting Motivation Transparency Obligation requires that Engineer B disclose the competitive relationship to the licensing board so the board can assess whether the report is grounded in genuine public interest or competitive harassment.
 The honesty in professional representations principle requires that Engineer B's report be accurate, complete, and not exaggerated to gain competitive advantage.